netbootxyz/netboot.xyz/docs/index.md

 ### Contributing

-New version of an OS out?
-Found a new OS that works well with iPXE?
+New version of an operating system out?
+Found one that network boots well with iPXE?
 Pull requests are welcomed and encouraged and helps me out a ton!
 Feel free to issue a pull request for new versions or tools that you might find useful.
 Once merged into master, [Travis CI](https://travis-ci.org/antonym/netboot.xyz) will regenerate new versions of [iPXE from upstream](https://github.com/ipxe/ipxe) and deploy the latest changes to netboot.xyz.

 ### Testing New Branches